Fr0st0007/Desktop-Manager/README.md

 ## Customizing further

-- **Keyboard shortcut:** right-click `DesktopManager.pyw` → Send to → Desktop (create shortcut), then right-click the new shortcut → Properties → Shortcut key.
+- **Keyboard shortcut:** right-click `Launch_Desktop_Manager.bat` → Send to → Desktop (create shortcut), then right-click the new shortcut → Properties → Shortcut key.
 - **Run at login:** drop a shortcut to it in:
   ```
   %AppData%\Microsoft\Windows\Start Menu\Programs\Startup